 His company, Te Ureweratreks, now offers various hiking tours through the National Park where visitors can learn the local fauna and flora as well as the history and culture of the Tuhoe, a bushcamp and a tree planting project.

 "We offer tours from 45 minutes to four or five days," explains Joe.
-"People sleep on the way in tents or huts that we built.
+“People sleep on the way in tents or huts that we have built.
 We take care of the food.
-Some tours are also done with horses. "
+Some tours are also done with horses. ”

 An entrepreneur who does not want to become too big

 Joe currently has about 500 guests a year.
 The Buschcemp can accommodate up to 20 guests at the same time.
 “If 1000 guests came a year, the company would go really well and also generate enough money for the regular and social-ecological projects.”